MarkoPortero/GoDiscordBot/README.md

 # GoDiscordBot

-This is a terrible discord bot that is written in terrible Go code.
+Simple discord chat bot that hits free public APIs to retrieve information for Discord users based on commands they enter